At a Glance

 Tailor Your CV: Customise your CV to emphasise your skills related to machine operation, such as changing fillers, cappers, and labellers.
 Include any previous experience in production environments and mention any relevant certifications.

-Craft a Strong Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
 Mention how your skills align with the job requirements and provide examples of how you've successfully maintained production quality in past roles.

 Proofread Your Application: Before submitting, thoroughly proofread your application materials.
 Check for spelling and grammatical errors, and ensure that all information is clear and concise.
 A polished application reflects your attention to detail.